learn-co-curriculum/instructor-candidate-debugging-challenge-frontend/README.md

 This challenge has you building out an application with prebuilt HTML and some started code.
 You have access to an `Identicon` class which creates a unique gravatar on the DOM based on a phrase.
 You also have a json file which serves as your database for comments associated with the gravatars and its your job to fetch the comments for a gravatar and allow users to submit new comments for them as well.

 This challenge has no tests associated with it so be sure to test your code in the browser as you go!

 ## Deliverables

 1. As a user, I can create a gravatar based on a phrase
 2. As a user, I can add a comment to the gravatar
-3. As a user, I can add another comment without clearing the input
+3. As a user, I can add another comment without refreshing the page

 ## Getting Started